caadams4/pilgrimage-writeup/Pilgrimage.md

 Note: Rust is required to run this exploit - install with: `curl https://sh.rustup.rs -sSf | sh`

-Use the steps above as a guide to complete the exploit
+Use the steps above as a guide to complete the exploit.

 Using iPython3, save the hex to a string then decode the hex bytes to an ascii string.